Start tracking today

 • Tie grounds to evidence (lease, property constraints, factual history)

-• If you miss the deadline, the tenant may apply to a tribunal; outcomes can include rent repayment orders in some scenarios.
+• If you stall or give no documented answer, the tenant may apply to a tribunal; outcomes can include rent repayment orders in some scenarios.
 Silence is not neutral — it is risk.

 How this ties to wider compliance